influxdata/telegraf/plugins/inputs/socket_listener/README.md

   ## "identity" to apply no encoding.
   # content_encoding = "identity"

-  ## Packet splitting strategy and corresponding settings.
+  ## Message splitting strategy and corresponding settings.
   ## Available strategies are:
   ##   newline         -- split at newlines (default)
   ##   null            -- split at null bytes